nathankchan/shopify-ds-intern-challenge/README.md

 This project contains three parts:

 1. an **R Markdown document** (already knit to HTML, see [here](https://nathankchan.github.io/shopify-ds-intern-challenge/Analysis.html));
-2. an **R Shiny app** ("program") that provides an interactive GUI that produces histogram-density plots and reports key metrics; and
+2. an **R Shiny app** ("program", already deployed to shinyapps.io, see [here](https://nathankchan.shinyapps.io/Histogram-Density_Plot_Viewer)) that provides an interactive GUI that produces histogram-density plots and reports key metrics; and
 3. an **R script** that saves two files to `./output`:
     + a .csv file of summary statistics; and
     + an interactive HTML histogram-density plot.